 - Legal office skills, including billing, client file management, and professional business communications

-- Professional code of ethics, according to the Immigration Consultants of Canada Regulatory Council (ICCRC)
+- Professional code of ethics, according to the College of Immigration and Citizenship Consultants (CICC)

 Click below to see detailed course descriptions.